daeunyeo/Pediatric-brain-age/README.md

 The brain does not develop at a uniform pace across individuals.
 Two children of the same chronological age may differ substantially in their neural maturation.
-Neuroimaging offers a way to quantify this gap — but translating raw fMRI signals into interpretable developmental indices requires a complete machine-learning pipeline, from signal extraction to individual-level reporting.
+Neuroimaging offers a way to quantify this gap, but translating raw fMRI signals into interpretable developmental indices requires a complete ML pipeline from signal extraction to individual-level reporting.

 This project addresses the following question: